alexfikl/uvt-letterhead/README.md

 The following commands are available to define the department, author, etc.
-The entries marked *letter* refer to the letter oppening or closing statement, the entries marked *header* will apear in the header, and the entries marked *footer* will appear in the footer.
+The entries marked *letter* refer to the letter oppening or closing statement, the entries marked *header* will appear in the header, and the entries marked *footer* will appear in the footer.

 | Command                           | Description                           |